web-auth/doc/the-webauthn-server/the-hard-way/authenticate-your-users.md

 To perform a user authentication using a security device, you need to instantiate a `Webauthn\PublicKeyCredentialRequestOptions` object.

-Let say you want to authenticate the user we used earlier.
+Let’s say you want to authenticate the user we used earlier.
 This options object will need:

 * A challenge \(random binary string\)
 * A timeout \(optional\)